netlabufjf/NWDAF_ml/traffic-gen/README.md

 ### Can't play Naver TV on Mozilla Firefox browser

-As I used browser's default settings, it looks like a required coded is missing.
+As I used browser's default settings, it looks like a required codec is missing.
 Please, use Brave Browser instead.

 ### None of traffic-gen scripts seem to work